How to Survive the Holidays: 3 Tips for a Stress-Free Season

 Focus on What Matters Most This Holiday Season

 It’s easy to get caught up in social media pressures, feeling the need to meet the “picture-perfect holiday” standards.
 But holiday happiness doesn’t come from doing everything.
-Choose the top three holiday activities that bring you joy—whether that’s baking cookies, seeing a holiday play, or watching your favorite Christmas movies.
-Prioritize these activities, and let go of the pressure to “do it all.”
+Start with a plan for which holiday events and activities you truly want to prioritize, and give yourself permission to skip or opt out of those that don’t bring you joy.
+Choose the top three holiday activities or events that bring you joy—whether that’s baking cookies, seeing a holiday play, or watching your favorite Christmas movies.
+Prioritize these, and let go of the pressure to “do it all.”
 A simplified holiday season can bring more peace and fulfillment.

 The holidays shouldn’t feel like something you’re merely surviving.
 They’re an opportunity for genuine connection, gratitude, and celebration.
 If you feel anxious or overwhelmed by holiday stress, reflect on ways to realign with what matters most for you and your family.
 Memories and past experiences can also influence how you feel about the season.
 If you’re struggling with grief, loneliness, or anxiety, consider reaching out for support.
 You don’t have to go through the holidays alone.